Vitamin A, also known as retinol, has several important functions.

 What happens if I take too much vitamin A?

-This is particularly important for older people, especially women, who are already at risk of osteoporosis, a condition that weakens bones.
+This is particularly important for older people, especially women, who are already at increased risk of osteoporosis, a condition that weakens bones.

 If you eat liver or liver pâté more than once a week, you may be getting too much vitamin A.